4ri4Slr/Seam-Detection/README.md

 ### Problem Overview
 This was a mini project I did for a bottle printing company that were interested in automatically detecting double sided vertical seams on glass containers.
-The soluion was simply to emit a laser from one side of the bottle and capture the pattern of the beam on the other side of the bottle while the bottle rotates around its axis of symmetry.
+The soluion was simply to emit a laser beam from one side of the bottle and capture the pattern on the other side while the bottle rotated around its axis of symmetry.
+The problem then could be formulated as a binary classification between seam and non-seam patterns.

 Seam Laser Pattern| Regular Laser Pattern
 ------------ | -------------